 Zach continued working to avoid the rising fire until three squad cars squealed in, responding to either Mikah's call or reports of shots fired.
 After that, things calmed down real fast.
 Eventually, the police operator told Mikah to have her friends land and give statements to the officers on scene as the bad guys had been arrested and secured.
 After they landed, Zach checked the cutter hull to find a few bullet scars before he and Inger gave their statements to the police.
 They were assured the charges could be pressed without Ms. Vik and Zach being in solar system, so long as statements were given.
 At the same time, several of the officers were none too gently searching through the boxes of figures leaving a number of them broken on the pavement.

-As Inger and Zach returned, Zimzod stalked Ms. Vik to the point he'd just been reaching out to tag her.
+When Inger and Zach returned, Zimzod decided to stalk Ms. Vik, to the point he'd just been reaching out to tag her.
 Still very wound up thanks to the shooting, Inger surprising Zimzod as she spun on him.
-Thanks to her frustration with Zach's lack of sense.
-Just as the "moment of touch" came, it was Zimzod's turn to dodge as her knife cut the air he'd occupied!
-Taken completely by surprise, as only his reflexes saved him, Zimzod called out, "Damn Bitch!", and backed off with shocked smile on his face and perhaps that much more respect for the former port administrator.
+Thanks to her frustration with Zach's lack of sense, the "moment of touch" came and it was Zimzod's turn to dodge as her knife cut the air he'd occupied!
+Taken completely by surprise, with only his reflexes saving him, Zimzod called out, "Damn Bitch!"
+He then backed off with a shocked smile on his face and perhaps that much more respect for the former port administrator.

-As Zach began working on the nav-plot, Aiden worked with him in hopes of improving his understanding of astrogation.
-Zach called Mikah to ask where they should plot their entry into the Risek System?
-He told her there were several points including the Risek Prime precipitation point, one for the system's gas giant and a few others for other in-system destinations.
+Zach got working on the nav-plot and Aiden worked with him, hoping to improve his understanding of astrogation.
+Zach called Mikah, to ask where they should plot their entry into the Risek System?
+He said there were several points, including the Risek Prime precipitation point or another close to the system's gas giant, and a few others for other in-system destinations.
 Mikah asked where they were going to be able to connect with the Marquis?
-Zimzod, who had overheard the conversation, joined in.
+Zimzod, who'd overheard the conversation, joined in.

 Zach checked his records and said the Marquis, Lord Credeath Omris Vyaus, had almost never been in the Risek System.
 He spent all his time in Capital(Core) in the Moot.
 The system was left in the hands of Seneschalate Officer Isabelle hault-Walters along with the Imperial Governor, Baron Antje Klausen.
 Other authorities included the leaders of each of the three governments in system, the CEO of the SuSAG division and the Imperial Admiral, Admiral Lord Hoheluft Chauss.
 Overloaded for the moment, Mikah demanded where they were most likely to be able to report to either the Seneschal or the Governor?

 The answer was Risek-Prime, so that was the target for the jump, to contact the Naval HQ, Seneschalate and Imperial Governor on arrival.
 Having done the math for the destination system, Zach plotted in the arrival vector and began aligning it with all the other bodies and hazards in the system.
-As the others worked, Brian took a break from his activities, to cook a hot meal as Mikah joined him in the galley.
+The others worked while Brian took a break from his own work to cook a hot meal.
+Seeing that, Mikah joined him in the galley.
 While he cooked, they talked and hung out as the others slowly drifted into the compartment.
 In the end, everyone relaxed until it was time to sleep for the next day's launch.
 The ship was secured and they all drifted off to bed.
 Sunday, 155 - 1112: Liftoff Day

 Before jumping from the Inthe System(Regina), the hours of out-system burn from Inthe orbit went quietly.
 The ship ultimately arrived at zero vee at the pre-planned jump point beyond the 100-diameter limit.
 Having fine-tuned his plot during the burn, Zach had long since bounced his plot to the bridge.
 There, Aiden spun up the nav-programs and locked the plot into the computer.
 When they reached station, Aiden sent a final confirmation to Inthe Mainport control with their out-system flight plan.
 That would be carried to Risek by x-boat as a standard policy.